 To speak with an experienced doctor at PlushCare, just click here to make an online appointment and discuss with a doctor the risks and benefits of possible psychiatric medications and if they are right for you.

 Note, PlushCare connects you with board certified top primary care doctors, not psychiatrists.

 How Does an Online Psychiatrist Work?

-During your scheduled appointment, the online psychiatrist you meet with will ask you questions and provide you with consultation, just as you would find in a traditional office setting.
+During a scheduled appointment with PlushCare you will meet with an online doctor who will ask you questions and provide you with consultation, just as you would find in a traditional office setting.

 Your physician will ask you about any current medical conditions, medications you take, and any physical symptoms you may be experiencing.
 They will also ask you about any concerns that may be troubling you.

-They may also prescribe any medications that they feel will benefit your treatment.
+They may also prescribe medications they feel will benefit your treatment.